JackGee/graftergrads/README.md

 Excluding the pages on the menu, the main application takes place all in one page, going from a thumbnail scroll view, to a full page view, without page changes or major loading times in between.
 Again this is thanks to the power of Polymer, which through animating, allows the web components to seamlessly inject into the main page.
 Through more development time, I would like to complete routing to allow more pages in the application to exist and follow the same pattern.

 -- Web Standards:<br>
 Again, something that I have tried to make a priority in my development is to adhere to the current Web Standards, and not to include any technologies in a finished production project that doesn't fulfill the correct experience on all devices.
 The same goes to any tools that may be deprecated in the near future.
 Leading to another decison in using Polymer, as it is pushing the standards across the board and is beind adopted by virtually all browser vendors.
+You will notice that not all web component features are being implicated into browsers, particularly Safari.<br>
+<b>NOTE: HTML Imports is a feature that is not being developed by Safari so please use another browser such as Chrome, Firefox or Opera to utilise Graftergrads.</b>

 <b>3: Future Features / W.I.P</b><br>